 2. (45-46) Elijah’s amazing 14 mile cross-country run.

 Now it happened in the meantime that the sky became black with clouds and wind, and there was a heavy rain.
 So Ahab rode away and went to Jezreel.
 Then the hand of the Lord came upon Elijah; and he girded up his loins and ran ahead of Ahab to the entrance of Jezreel.

 a.
 There was a heavy rain: God’s word through Elijah was proved true.
 The long drought was over, and it was demonstrated that the prayers of Elijah both withheld the rain and then subsequently brought the rain.

 b.
 Then the hand of the Lord came upon Elijah; and he girded up his loins and ran ahead of Ahab: This was an obviously supernaturally empowered 14-mile cross-country run.
-We don't know exactly when it was important to God for Elijah to reach Jezreel first; perhaps it was so that he would be the first to tell Queen Jezebel.
+We don’t know exactly why it was important to God for Elijah to reach Jezreel first; perhaps it was so that he would be the first to tell Queen Jezebel.

 i.
 “To demonstrate that he was neither ashamed of, nor afraid for, what he had done, though he knew how Jezebel would resent it, but durst venture himself in the midst of his enemies, as being confident of the Divine power and protection.”
 (Poole)

 ii.
 “That Elijah could have made such a run is assured in the Arab runners could easily cover one hundred miles in two days.”
 (Patterson and Austel)